Thomas W. Sneddon Jr.: Prosecution of Michael Jackson

-His most publicized cases were his two investigations of Michael Jackson on child sexual abuse allegations in 1993 and 2003, 2004, and 2005.
-The first criminal investigation was closed with no charges; Jackson settled a related civil suit with a civil settlement of over $15 million to the plaintiff Jordan Chandler, who ceased cooperating with investigators after two grand juries returned a refusal to indict Jackson.
+His most publicized cases were his two investigations of Michael Jackson on child sexual abuse allegations in 1993/1994 and from 2003 to 2005.
+Jackson settled a related civil suit with a civil settlement of over $15 million to the plaintiff Jordan Chandler who ceased cooperating with investigators soon after receiving the settlement from Jackson.
+The grand jury was disbanded before it could make a decision on indictment.

 The second set of allegations against Jackson resulted in a trial which ended on June 13, 2005, with Jackson's acquittal.
+Sneddon later asserted that the jury was starstruck by Jackson, and maintained that any other defendant "would have been convicted in less than two hours".

-In 1995 Jackson wrote a song about him, titled "D.S."
-Sneddon denied ever listening to the song.
+In 1995 Jackson wrote a song about him, titled "D.S."; Sneddon denied ever listening to the song.

-Jackson reportedly kept an “enemy list” on which Sneddon appeared, along with Rabbi Shmuley Boteach, illusionist Uri Geller, music executive Tommy Mottola, attorney Gloria Allred, and Janet Arvizo, mother of a Jackson accuser.
+Jackson reportedly kept an "enemy list" on which Sneddon appeared, along with Rabbi Shmuley Boteach, illusionist Uri Geller, music executive Tommy Mottola, attorney Gloria Allred, and Janet Arvizo, mother of a Jackson accuser.

-Death

-Sneddon died on November 1, 2014.
-He was 73.
+Personal life

+Sneddon and his wife, Pamela (née Shires), met at UCLA.
+They married in 1967 and had nine children.

+On November 1, 2014, Sneddon died from cancer at Santa Barbara Cottage Hospital, at the age of 73.